schell/renderling.xyz/content/articles/live/light_tiling.md

 I say "most" because directional lights do _not_ have a cone or sphere of illumination.
 But at the same time we don't usually have that many directional lights, so we can ignore those.

-So what we can do is divide the screen into small tiles, calculate which lights illuminate the tile, store them in a list and then traverse _that list_ for the fragments in the tile, greatly reducing the number of lights we need to visit per fragment.
+So what we can do is this:
+1. Divide the screen into small tiles
+2. Calculate which lights illuminate the tile and store them in a list
+3. Then in shading, traverse _that list_ for the fragments in the tile

+Doing so will greatly reducing the number of lights we need to visit per fragment.

 How all that gets done is different for each Forward+ renderer I've looked at, but they mostly share these three steps: